structcalcnz/StructToolKit/README.md

 | $4.0$ | $0.85$ |
 | $5.0$ | $1.20$ |

 > **Note:** The roof height is calculated as a weighted average, using the roof area of each building part as the weighting factor.
-This approximation is suitable for mono-pitch and gable roofs, and slightly conservative for long-ridge hip roofs when individual roof part heights are used.<br>
+This approximation is suitable for mono-pitch and gable roofs, and slightly conservative for long-ridge hip roofs when an individual roof height is used.<br>
 For roof shapes with a plan form close to a square (e.g., short-ridge hip roofs), the average roof height may be input within the range of 0.5 to 1.0.
 Note that a lower average roof height results in a lower roof pressure coefficient, as shown in the table above.

 To ensure a conservative and safe design, while defining a roof part of a level: